Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Method

-Participants then undertook a prolonged driving trial, lasting approximately 55 minutes in total.
-The session began with ~35 minutes of automated driving while engaging in a non-driving-related task (watching video clips).
+In this session, participants first engaged in a non-driving-related task (watching video clips).
 The video was then turned off by the safety driver, leaving participants idle and without purposeful activity.
-This was followed by seven repetitive laps of a closed, low-stimulation rural circuit (each ~3 minutes), designed to induce passive fatigue through monotony.
-During the penultimate lap, the CA initiated a 120-second dialogue at a fixed location on the track, prompting drivers to observe and verbally comment on surrounding road and environmental features.
+This was followed by seven repetitive laps of a closed, low-stimulation circuit (each ~3 minutes), designed to induce passive fatigue through monotony (Figure\ref{fig:procedure}-c).
+During the penultimate lap, the CA initiated a 120-second dialogue \cite{Mahajan2021-rl} at a fixed location on the track, prompting drivers to observe and verbally comment on surrounding road and environmental features.
 Participants in the control condition completed the same trial but without CA activated.
-A final takeover request due to an emergent lane-changing event was issued during the last lap to assess driver readiness.
-However, performance outcomes are beyond the scope of this study and are not analysed.
+A final takeover request due to an emergent lane-changing event was issued during the last lap to re-contextualise the CA in the context of conditional automated driving.

-The KSS was administered for driving at the following points: \begin{itemize} \item Pre-drive (baseline), \item Prior to the activation of the conversational agent (approximately 43 minutes into the drive, across both conditions), \item Following the conversational agent interaction (approximately 50 minutes into the drive, across both conditions). \end{itemize}
+The KSS was administered for driving at the following points: \begin{itemize} \item Pre-drive (baseline), \item Prior to the activation of the CA (on the start of the 5th monotonous lap, across both conditions), \item Following the CA interaction (on the start of the 7th monotonous lap, across both conditions). \end{itemize}